Kristin Harila, Nims Purja, Jerzy Kukuzcka, and the Summit Game

 The Banff Mountain Literature Competition is allowing me to participate as a pre-reader once again.
 I took a two year break over 2021 and 2022.
 It was rough times for “both” of us; the Banff Centre even shut down and laid off the majority of its staff during part of that.
 The pandemic disruptions with the Habitat for Humanity affiliate I run and the changes to Wunderkind’s and Schnickelfritz’s schooling shut down many things for me too, and pre-reading was one of mine.
 I was worried that by turning down the invitation that I would have difficulty getting back in, but it seems I did okay by them.

 Well, thanks for dropping by.
 If you enjoyed this post, please consider joining my email list, which is the best way to get updates.
-(I am on Facebook and Twitter too, but make sure your preferences will allow you to see my posts.)
+(I am on Facebook too, but make sure your preferences will allow you to see my posts.)
 Thanks again and be well!

 Ski Slopes and Vintage Climbing Instructionals